isabella232/journeys.en/help/using/expression/expressionadvanced.md

 The advanced expression editor can be used to:

-* create advanced data sources and event information
+* create advanced conditions on data sources and event information
 * define custom timezones in date conditions, fixed date wait activities, custom wait activities
 * define custom wait activities
-* perform email, SMS and push personalization data mapping
-* define action parameter mapping
+* define action parameters mapping

 When possible, you can switch between the two modes using the **Advanced mode** / **Simple mode** button.
 The simple mode is described [here](../building-journeys/condition.md#about_condition).